Meet the real Medellín

 Of the hundreds of thousands that fled the Colombian countryside in the 1970's, many ended up living in informal settlements in mountains just outside of Medellin.

 One of these hillside settlements is now the 13 de Noviembre neighborhood, home to the Greenbelt EcoGardens.
-On this field trip, you will learn how the EcoGarden project incorporate food production into the city, provides jobs, and allows schools to establish healthy meal programs.
+On this field trip, you will learn how the EcoGarden project incorporate food production into the city, in addition to providing jobs and allowing schools to establish healthy meal programs.

 From Chaos to Harmony

 Medellín has converted 13 of its water tanks into community centers called UVAs.
-This field trip will take you to one of these UVAs, called la Armonía, in the Manrique neighborhood.
+This field trip will take you to one of them, called la Armonía, in the Manrique neighborhood.

 Pathways for life